 The programme also provides a solid foundation for you if you are aiming at a research degree in Theoretical Computer Science.
 It will provide a strong background and exposition to research topics in the area.

-This programme is also available as Advanced Computer Science with Internet Economics with a Year in Industry MSc.
+This programme is also available as Theoretical Computer Science with a Year in Industry MSc.

 The programme is organised as two taught semesters followed by an individual project undertaken over the summer.
 During each semester MSc students study a number of modules adding up to 60 credits per semester (120 in total).
 This will be followed by a dissertation, also 60 credits, making an overall total of 180 credits.